Circle of Life Rediscovery from the UK offers OCN Level 3 Certificate for Forest School Leaders in the Republic of Ireland and around the world.

 What is ‘the pilot’?

 Everyone who trains as a Forest School facilitator runs 6 free Forest School sessions as part of their training.
-You find and assess woodland/nature space, and plan and deliver forest school sessions that are based on your observations of the children.
+You will need to find and assess a woodland/natural space, and plan and deliver forest school sessions that are based on your observations of the children.
 You write this up and it forms part of your assessment.

-You will need to be covered by insurance to do this – it is highly recommended you carry out your Pilot sessions within an established organisation or school.
+You will need to be covered by insurance to do this – it is highly recommended you carry out your Pilot sessions within an established organisation or school to avoid the cost of getting you own insurance.
 It’s a good idea to think about options in advance, and we can support you to find a suitable placement.

-We encourage you to work alongside other learning practitioners, creating peer support during your ‘Pilot 6 sessions’.
+We encourage you to work alongside other learners, creating peer support during your ‘Pilot 6 sessions’.
 Learning by doing, getting as much experience as possible will increase your confidence.

 What can I do once I have the qualification?

 Forest School leaders work in schools, colleges, charities, early years, nature-based organisations, social services, play work, and independently.
 As a qualified facilitator, you will be able to take out groups of young people, families and adults outdoors enabling then to discover the natural world, themselves, increase their learning, confidence and sense of well being.

 This training provides a complete foundation to working in nature with groups of children of all ages and capabilities.
 You will learn to bring in skills you have learned (e.g fire making, shelter building, using ropes & tools, songs & foraging) when appropriate, and trust your own knowledge of the children to provide and support experiences and play opportunities that build from their own interests.